monyxie/qr-lite/README.md

 ## Development

-Because qr-scanner-wechat's OpenCV Wasm module is bundled into a javascript file, causing said JS file to exceed Mozilla's 4MB JS file limit.
-A [modified version](https://github.com/monyxie/qr-scanner-wechat) is needed to workaround this.
+A modified version of [qr-scanner-wechat](https://github.com/monyxie/qr-scanner-wechat) is used to workaround Mozilla's 4MB JS file limit.

 Prerequisites: yarn, pnpm(qr-scanner-wechat)